Skip to main content

 A homeowner fills out a form hoping to win a prize or see a generic price list.

-That data (Name, Phone, Email) is sold to a lead aggregator like Angi.
+That data (Name, Phone, Email) gets sold to a lead aggregator like Angi.

 The aggregator instantly sells that "lead" to you and three other contractors as a "Homeowner looking for a remodel."

 The result?
-You are calling someone who wanted a contest entry, not a contractor.
-This is why so many "leads" ghost you or seem confused when you call.
-You aren't fighting for a customer; you are paying for data that was never qualified in the first place.
+You're calling someone who wanted a contest entry, not a contractor.
+This is exactly why so many "leads" ghost you or seem confused when you call.
+You aren't fighting for a customer—you're paying for data that was never qualified in the first place.

 The "Rent vs. Buy" Trap

-Think about your business tools.
+Think about your business tools for a second.
 You wouldn't rent your work truck every single day for ten years, would you?
-You’d pay a fortune, and at the end of the decade, you’d have zero equity to show for it.
-If you missed one rental payment, they’d come take the truck, and you’d be out of business.
+You'd spend a fortune, and at the end of that decade, you'd have zero equity to show for it.
+Miss one rental payment, and they'd come take the truck—and you'd be out of business.

-That is exactly what you are doing with Angi and HomeAdvisor.
-You are renting access to your own customers.
+That's exactly what you're doing with Angi and HomeAdvisor.
+You're renting access to your own customers.

 The Renter's Model (Angi/Shared Leads)